CIME: Clinic for Intensive and Neuromodulation for Individuals with Spinal Cord Injury

 - Grant

-The CIME program organized a Christmas meal bringing together the various stakeholders involved in the project, offering a valuable opportunity for connection, discussion, and shared ...
+The CIME program organized a end-of-year dinner bringing together the various stakeholders involved in the project, offering a valuable opportunity for connection, discussion, and shared ...

 - Festive Gathering